 - An enabling policy environment promotes food security

-- Pay for shipping from the Rise Against Hunger warehouse to the partner’s program implementation areas
+- Ensure safe transport and storage of Rise Against Hunger India provisions to the partner’s program implementation areas

-- Have complete, documented oversight of all Rise Against Hunger meal distributions
+- Have complete, documented oversight of all Rise Against Hunger India meal distributions

 - Implement programming that leverages further development through education, medical care and other development programs